 - Once the consortium agreement is received back from the Host school and attendance has been verified, Pell Grant at OTC will be increased to include payment on the combined credit hours at both schools.

-- *If at any point it is determined the course(s) from the Host school will not transfer to OTC:
+- *If at any point we determine the course(s) from the Host school will not transfer to OTC:

 - Pell Grant will be adjusted accordingly